 In addition, in recent years we have started to rent our real time 3D solutions together with engineering services.
-Given the contraction in capital expenditures budget in the O&G market, rentals are increasingly becoming an important part of the composition of the Company's revenues and these O&G operators are more prepared to utilize operational budgets.
+Given the contraction in capital expenditures budget in the O&G market, rentals are increasingly becoming an important part of the composition of the Company's revenues as these O&G operators are more prepared to utilize operational budgets (as opposed to capital expenditures budgets).
 Furthermore, our rental offering generally yields a higher gross margin for the Company.